 Social Security is another example.
 If you’re married filing jointly, the first $32,000 of your Social Security benefit is exempt from federal income taxes.
 But if you’re married filing separately, there is no exemption.
 Your entire Social Security benefit is taxable.

 Other tax benefits that may be affected by filing separately include the earned income credit, the deduction for college tuition expenses, and the student loan interest deduction.

 But there’s one other factor they may be more important than all others.
 If you file separately and plan to itemize deductions, your spouse will also need to itemize.
 If you plan to take the standard deduction, your spouse must also take the standard deduction.
 Since itemized deductions are one of the major reasons for filing separately, this could be a major limitation.

 The first major benefit of filing separately is keeping your tax situations separate.
 Why might this be necessary?
 You might want to maintain a completely separate tax status if you suspect your spouse maybe creating potential tax problems.

-For example, let's say your spouse is self-employed and you're salaried.
-You're concerned that your spouse is either hiding income or significantly overstating business expenses.
-In order to avoid assuming your spouse's potential tax liability upon a likely audit, you may want to file separately to protect yourself.
+For example, let’s say your spouse is self-employed and you’re salaried.
+You’re concerned that your spouse is either hiding income or significantly overstating business expenses.
+To avoid assuming your spouse’s potential tax liability upon a likely audit, you may want to file separately to protect yourself.

 But a more common reason to file separately is itemized deductions.
 It can be a benefit to file separately if one spouse has higher itemized deductions than the other.